 Yesterday you showed us a trailer for this crowdfunding campaign.

-Yes, and it’s online now.
+Yes, .
 You can get to know my wonderful team there also.

 We wish you all the best with your campaign as we would really love to see the film come to life!
 What are your next projects after “The Collector”?